This is a past event. Enquire to purchase the content and materials on demand.

 Developing positive relationships with parents and carers can be difficult but is essential to understand the needs of each child.
 Hear how to develop trust, and approach difficult safeguarding conversations to address recent concerns raised by Ofsted.

-Schools that receive a requires improvement or special measures often get stuck in a cycle of challenging circumstances and limited improvement.** How can schools bounce back from this and improve their future?
+Schools that receive a requires improvement or special measures rating often get stuck in a cycle of challenging circumstances and limited improvement.** How can schools bounce back from this and improve their future?
 Hear Dr Bernardita Munoz Chereau discuss how schools can get out of this cycle and improve future outcomes.

 *Ofsted Press Release, April 2022